ashiq24/BEENE/README.md

 ```

-### calculating the kBET metric with non-linear embedding
+### Calculating the kBET Metric with Non-linear Embedding

 ### Additional Requirements
 R >= 4.1.0